Uptime.com offers Domain Name System (DNS) checks as one of the primary website monitoring tools that are available to your site’s infrastructure.

 Now, the question becomes whether to create an individual check for each record type.
 If we select All DNS Records we are unable to distinguish one error from another so an alert will issue if any server fails.
 If our intention is to catch hackers, it might be best to configure individual checks for particular record types we think are most vulnerable.
 We can also utilize a combination of All DNS Records and individual DNS Check Types, escalating certain checks as needed with relevant data.

 Your Uptime.com account dashboard gives you instant access to any of your established DNS server checks.
-When a DNS Server Check fails, contacts will be notified via email, SMS, or other integration.
+When a DNS Server Check fails, contacts will be notified via email, SMS, phone call, and/or other integration.

 Your DNS Check report contains information related to each DNS server being monitored, in addition to how long each server was inactive or not responding as expected.
 You can see the results of a failed check for all record types below.